 Weighting has been carried out using the balanced GVA approach which balances the income and production approaches to measuring the economy into a single estimate.
 For more information please see Regional GVA information.
-Figures in this publication are weighted using 2020 GVA which became available on 30 May 2022.
+Figures in this publication are weighted using the revised 2019 Northern Ireland GVA figures which became available on 30 May 2022.